HarvardURC/Mechwarfare/CodeFrom2016-17/README.md

 - Python 3.6
 - Pygame
-- Traditional Netcat
-- mplayer
 - Python "requests" package
+- gstreamer
+- gst-plugins-good
+- gst-libav

 Homebrew is highly reccomended for installing that software and dependencies on OSX.